 The Constitution of the

-Association Internationale de Numerologues (AIN)
+Association Internationale de Numerologues (AIN Global)

 The Association’s Constitution and Code of Ethics can be downloaded here as a pdf